 Behavioral economics is a newer discipline that identifies common human behavior and provides processes that make it simple to make the right choice.
 Most people reading this article will be changing from their current WOE and lifestyle and like moral licensing recognizing the triggers can ensure the change I more effective.
 A well-known example of behavioral economics as it pertains to the Mediterranean Diet is placing fruit prominently at the entrance of the school cafeteria and chips and other unhealthy snacks near the end of the line.
 The results of this arrangement are amazing, and this tactic is something you can easily do for yourself.
 Stop for a moment and think of a few ways you can load better choices so they are the also the easiest to take.
 This would mean keeping cold water in the fridge, tossing out temptations like cake, having fruit on hand, or eliminating a cup of sweet coffee or tea in the morning.

-A third strategy for changing habits is the mindfulness skills of curiosity and focus.
+A fourth strategy for changing habits is the mindfulness skills of curiosity and focus.
 Knowing that some habit or craving was formed for a reason that may very well no longer be valid allows you to reset to act in your own best interest.
 The key here is awareness and stopping yourself to consider before eating.
 You might act questions such as “Is this on the Mediterranean Diet?
 Identify the prompt that encourages the habit that you are breaking when embrace in this WOE.
 Whether it’s convenience, costs, sugar craving, low blood sugar, weariness or other, get curious about what would happen if you thought about the craving instead of acting on it.
 Use that moment to prepare and eat a healthy Mediterranean meal.
 Having the goal in mind and knowing that it takes only a matter of weeks to change your WOE for the better will help with the transition.
+Intermittent Fasting also trains you to check into whether or not you are actually hungry, or just feel like eating.
+This distinction is another key to successful transitions.

 Knowing our behaviors and habits allows us to control them by using the three techniques of stopping moral licensing, implementing progressive extremism, and setting yourself up for success with behavioral economics.
 The outcome of choosing healthier outcomes will build on itself making it easier and easier over time to improve your diet and your life.
 Resisting the gravity of stale habits and effectively replacing them with new healthier desirable habits is the goal.